TerronGrahamPro@Gmail.com

 As a result of these strategic changes, we witnessed a 7% increase in total account volume year over year, primarily driven by an increase in deposit accounts, translating to approximately $20 million in revenue each month.

 During my early days at Microsoft, my primary focus was analyzing respondent data and adjusting mailers to inform stakeholders.
 It quickly became apparent that more time to research would allow me to uncover novel insights, which was a more valuable use of time.
 To address the analysis hurdle, I developed a series of scripts designed to automate various aspects of data management.
-These scripts streamlined the organization of respondent data, validated survey rating confidence intervals, populated mailer files and finally fine-tuned and deployed a BART-large-MNLI topic modeling solution to classify open-ended responses.
-Fine-tuning increased accuracy from 61% to 83%.
-This change in process not only streamlined our data analysis but also introduced an objective tracking system, eliminating the need for extensive manual work and allowing greater consistency as we no longer relied on human ratings.
+These scripts:

 As part of the evolution of this system, I further automated the process, ensuring that every week, incoming responses were seamlessly processed and analyzed in real-time.
 This automation allowed us to track and compare trends in employee comments over time, providing invaluable insights into the evolving sentiments and needs of our workforce.
 By implementing this workflow, we significantly enhanced our ability to understand employee feedback, ultimately contributing to a more responsive and employee-centric approach within Microsoft.

-In my role at JP Morgan Chase, I played a pivotal part in identifying and addressing a critical issue related to the effectiveness of the "Announcements" feature which is intended to provide information on changes after a customer signs in.
-It began when I performed fundamental research to assess the feature's performance.
-What caught my attention was that the Announcements were consistently underperforming, falling far below the expected metrics.
-It became evident that a significantly lower number of users were actually seeing these Announcements, even though the feature was designed to reach everyone eventually.
-In some instances, the visibility rate for an Announcement was as low as 30%.
+In my role at JP Morgan Chase, I played a pivotal part in identifying and addressing a critical issue related to the effectiveness of the "Announcements" feature, which is intended to provide information on changes after a customer signs in.
+My research began with a fundamental assessment of the feature's performance, revealing a significant problem: the Announcements were consistently underperforming and falling far below expected metrics.

 During the Great Resignation in early 2022 my team was depleted significantly and suddenly.
 I took on a role in re-expanding our team's capacity.
 Over the course of just three months, I successfully recruited and onboarded five new team members, effectively growing our team from three to eight members.
 This endeavor was not just about increasing headcount; it was about strategically identifying and bringing on board individuals who would not only fit seamlessly into our team culture but also excel in their roles.